andr-ew/brds/README.md

 ## implementation

 sequences
-- data stored for each step (regardless of mode)
+- data stored in each step (regardless of mode)
-  - notes
-    - x position
+  - x
-    - y position
+  - y
+  - step duration
+  - has gate
-    - duration (% of step duration)
+  - gate duration (maybe stored as a ratio of duration)
   - slew amount
-    - nudge (first note uses step nudge (so first note is 0))
-  - nudge (or, +/- distance to nearest step, % of step duration)
-- each step may contain multiple notes, which are sorted in order in an array
-- if note nudge + note durations + note nudges >= step size then last gate down in skipped (gate tie)
+  - gate tie
+- modes
+  - live: variable duration, always gate, never nudge, variable gate duration
+  - manual: fixed duration, sometimes gate, never nudge, variable gate duration
 - steps are either
-  - iterated over by high resolution, globally synced clock
+  - manual: iterated over by high resolution, globally synced clock
-  - (for live, async mode) called in its own free-running loop, starting a new delay every step
+  - live: called in its own free-running loop, starting a new delay every step
-- option: could even consider implimenting live+async just like live+sync, except allowing partial banks. by the time I've done everything else, this might just be easier.
-  - yes
-  - in this sense, the sync button simply controls whether the sequence loops through whole banks or loops back at the last step
-    - also, this simplified definition of "sync" would make this more of a playback setting rather than a record setting, so now it makes sense to have it be a track level option rather than a pattern level option (so we can move it off the main page & into the tracks menu)
-  - also allows quantization for async, which is more intutive
-  - the downsides
+- sync mode
-    - the loop length in this mode would be quantized to steps, but I think I'm OK with this
-    - we'll definitely want to figure out multiple CVs/gates per-step, or else playing quickly just won't be possible at a low or normal tempos.
-I don't think it's anything to be spooked about though
+  - delays are run using clock.sync
+  - step durations are stored in beats
+  - final step(s) durations are rounded down to the nearest bar, the total sum of step durations should be an even multiple of bars
 - be sure to use base 0 logic throughout the keyboard so the CV mix mode maths work as intended